Enecuum/docs/faq.md

 #### What can the Enecuum App do?

 The main purpose of the app is PoA mining.
-You can also see the blockchain explorer, send transactions and use ROI calculator, but these features are not limited to the app and they are available on our [website.](https://neuro.enecuum.com/)
+You can also see the blockchain explorer, send transactions and use ROI calculator, but these features are not limited to the app and they are available on our [website.](https://pulse.enecuum.com/)

 #### Do you have an Airdrop?

 Media activity stage of Airdrop is over now.
 Mining stage of Airdrop is active.
-You can gain tokens from mining in the testnet.
-Swap and sell at cryptoexchange.
+You can gain tokens from mining or buying at cryptoexchanges.

 #### What is Enecuum's circulating supply?